Nnouka/bendipsimulator1/readme.md

 | DELETE	| /api/bendip/contacts/{id}	| Deletes a contact for the given {id} |

 Use postman to test these endpoint before consuming the API

+A version of the application is running on heroku @ [bendipsimulator3](http://bendipsimulator3.herokuapp.com "Bendip's Homepage")